rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ### Enable Node Exporter

-Node Exporter is a famous open source exporter which can expose the metrics for hardware and *NIX kernels OS, it is designed to monitor the host system.
+Node Exporter is a popular open source exporter which can expose the metrics for hardware and \*NIX kernels OS, it is designed to monitor the host system.
 However, there are still namespacing issues with running it in a container, mostly around filesystem mount spaces.
 So if we need to monitor the actual network stats for the container network, we must deploy it with `hostNetwork` mode.

 Firstly, you need to consider which host port should expose to avoid port conflicts and fill into `Node Exporter Host Port` field.
 Secondly, you must open that port to allow the internal traffic from `Prometheus`.